 Vienna Blood

-And, finally, the first episode of the popular period detective drama series, Vienna Blood, ends at the Riesenrad and the square beneath it with its carousel.
+The very first episode of the popular period detective drama series ends at the Riesenrad and the square beneath it with its carousel.
 Max Liebermann (the young doctor and star of the show) confronts the bad guy in one of the wagons.
 The wheel also appears in the opening credits.